Detention Facility

 • Mature, responsible and objective

-• Willing to invest in making a difference with our community's youth
+• Willing to invest in making a difference in the lives of at-risk youths

 • Able to dedicate their time to volunteering